Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: T-model

-Using the numerical results of the power spectra for the models as shown in Fig. \ref{pr:tmodel} and combining with Eq. \eqref{fpbheq1}, we obtain the abundances of PBHs and the results are shown in Fig. \ref{fpbh:tmodel}.
+Using the numerical results of the power spectra for the models as shown in Fig. \ref{pr:tmodel} and combining them with Eq. \eqref{fpbheq1}, we obtain the abundances of PBHs and the results are shown in Fig. \ref{fpbh:tmodel}.
 The peak mass and the abundance of PBHs are shown in Table \ref{tmodelt2}.
 The models labeled as ``w" produce PBHs with the mass around $10^{-14}-10^{-12} M_{\odot}$ and the peak abundance $Y_\text{PBH}^\text{peak}\approx 1$, which make up almost all the DM.
 The models labeled as ``e" produce PBHs with the mass around $\mathcal{O}(1)M_{\oplus}$, which can be used to explain the origin of the Planet 9.
 The models labeled as ``s" produce PBHs with the stellar mass that may account for the LIGO events.
 Therefore, in our mechanism, T-model can also produce PBHs with different mass and explain DM in terms of PBHs.

-Combining the numerical results of the power spectra as shown in Fig. \ref{pr:tmodel} and Eq. \eqref{gwres1}, we obtain the energy density $\Omega_\text{GW}$ of the induced SGWs and the results are shown in Fig. \ref{tmodelt2}.
+Combining the numerical results of the power spectra as shown in Fig. \ref{pr:tmodel} and Eq. \eqref{gwres1}, we obtain the energy density $\Omega_\text{GW}$ of SIGWs and the results are shown in Fig. \ref{gw:tmodel}.
 The results are similar to those in the Higgs model.
-The peak frequencies of these SGWs are shown in Table \ref{tmodelt2}.
-The SGWs have a sharp peak in the model T11 and have a broad peak in the model T12.
-The scalar perturbations producing PBHs with the mass around $10^{-14}-10^{-12} M_{\odot}$ induce SGWs with the frequency around mHz which can be detected by LISA/Taiji/TianQin.
-The scalar perturbations producing PBHs with the mass around $M_{\oplus}$ induce SGWs with the frequency around $10^{-6}$Hz.
-The induced SGWs with a broad peak may be detected by LISA/Taiji/TianQin, but the induced SGWs with a sharp peak is beyond the reach of either SKA \cite{Moore:2014lga} or LISA/Taiji/TianQin.
-The scalar perturbations producing PBHs with the stellar mass induce SGWs with the frequency around nHz.
-The induced SGWs with a broad peak are excluded by the EPTA data and the induced SGWs with a sharp peak can be tested by SKA.
+The peak frequencies of these SIGWs are shown in Table \ref{tmodelt2}.
+The SIGWs have a sharp peak in the models T11 and have a broad peak in the models T12.
+The scalar perturbations producing PBHs with the mass around $10^{-14}-10^{-12} M_{\odot}$ generate SIGWs with the frequency around mHz which can be detected by LISA/Taiji/TianQin.
+The scalar perturbations producing PBHs with the mass around $M_{\oplus}$ generate SIGWs with the frequency around $10^{-6}$Hz.
+The SIGWs with a broad peak may be detected by LISA/Taiji/TianQin, but the SIGWs with a sharp peak is beyond the reach of either SKA or LISA/Taiji/TianQin.
+The scalar perturbations producing PBHs with the stellar mass generate SIGWs with the frequency around nHz.
+The SIGWs with a broad peak are excluded by the EPTA data and the SIGWs with a sharp peak can be tested by SKA.